Add a project manually

 You cannot update this configuration after the project is created.

-6. Update the Project Address Information as needed.
+6. Update or enter manually the Project Address Information as needed.

-7. Select Save & Next to save the project and then categorize it, add drawings, specifications, photos, or specify job cost codes and budgets, as needed.
+7. Select Save & Next to save the project and proceed with categorization, adding drawings, specifications, photos, or defining job cost codes and budgets as needed.

 Step 3: Categorize the project (optional)

-It’s recommended to select an option for all the available classifications specified in Settings > Feature Settings > Lead /Project, but you can also leave them blank.
+It’s recommended to select an option for all the available classifications specified in Settings () > Feature Settings > Leads & Projects, but you can also leave them blank.

 Step 4: Upload drawing files (optional)

-Drawing files can be in PDF, TIFF, DWG, DXF, or other formats.
-However, it's recommended to upload drawing files in PDF format because you can use a variety of software programs to view them.
+Drawing files can be uploaded in PDF, TIFF, DWG, DXF, or other supported formats.
+However, uploading drawings in PDF format is recommended, as PDFs can be viewed using a wide range of software.

-1. Drag and drop the drawing files on the designated area or select them using the File Explorer.
+1. Drag and drop the drawing files into the designated area, or select them using File Explorer.

 Step 5: Review and edit the drawing log records (optional)